View Bot Defense Dashboards and Reports

 The Protection Coverage Report includes the following information:

 - Endpoints Category Breakdown: An overview of traffic passing through your secured endpoints.
 Use the drop-down menu to display data for specific flow categories and associated flow labels.
-Hover over the horizontal bars for information about traffic sources, action taken on the traffic, and the traffic channel (web, mobile and so on).

 - Protected Traffic Flow: A visual representation of all traffic visiting your protected endpoints.

-- All Protected Endpoints: Information about all of your endpoints that are protected by Bot Defense, including domain, associated application, number of events that took place on the endpoint, and percentage of your total traffic that passed through the endpoint.
+- All Protected Endpoints: Information about all of your endpoints that are protected by Bot Defense, including domain, associated infrastructure, number of events that took place on the endpoint, and percentage of your total traffic that passed through the endpoint.

 Consumption Report